-The National Curriculum is delivered using an integrated topic approach and assessed using Target Tracker as a basis to ensure coverage and progression throughout the school.
+The National Curriculum is delivered using an integrated topic approach and assessed using SIMS and NTS as a basis to ensure coverage and progression throughout the school.

 The more able are challenged further in their learning and children who find aspects of their learning more difficult are appropriately supported so that they too are enabled to experience success.
 National requirements and school requirements are mapped out as a whole school and then individual year groups plan the curriculum for their pupils accordingly.
 The curriculum is underpinned by the school’s THRIVE values and these are taught on their own and through other areas of the curriculum, including assemblies.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.

-Specialist teachers and instructors support music, physical education and the teaching of French.
+Specialist teachers and instructors support music and physical education.
 All subject leaders are given training and opportunity to keep developing their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues throughout the school.
 Theme weeks, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.
 Additional whole school programmes and approaches support quality teaching and learning and the school is well resourced in terms of learning materials, books and technology.

 Pupils have opportunities to share their learning with each other, their parents and carers and other learners through school-based and external exhibitions, performances, competitions and events involving other schools.
 Developing their independence and motivation as learners and their sense of responsibility as future citizens is at the heart of all our teaching and learning.

-Children throughout the school use the Government recommended Letters and Sounds Scheme of work to learn phonics and reading
+Children throughout the school use the DfE recommended Little Wandle Scheme to learn phonics and reading.

 At the beginning of each term, teachers provide a curriculum map to all children and their parents which is sent out electronically or on paper as required.
 These maps give details of what the class will be learning throughout the term in all subjects, and can be found on the individual class pages.
 Click below